 Experience Regional Master’s Exchanges

 The Global Campus developed and continues to develop educational, training, promotional and research activities which belong to a common programme of joint activities.
-This programme builds upon the experience of EIUC and Global Campus Universities in delivering Master's programmes and in fostering inter-university cooperation.
+This programme builds upon the experience of the member universities of the Global Campus Universities in delivering Master's programmes and in fostering inter-university cooperation.

 The joint activities include the Global Classroom which involve students from the seven Masters and international experts; the Nelson Mandela World Moot Court Competition; exchanges of professors, researchers, and students from the seven Regional Programmes, workshops of integrated teaching and other activities.